Your dog talks to you in its way. It tells you more than you think.

 Your dog can be sitting at your feet for several reasons.
 It could be for warmth, out of instinct, or simply for love.
-You need to be especially attentive if the behavior isn’t a normal one for your dog.
 The behavior might be triggered by anxiety or fear.
 In some cases, it can be a learned one.
+You need to be incredibly attentive if the behavior isn’t a normal one for your dog.

-The above reasons must give you a preview but there are more reasons.
-Stay with us as we will be covering the reasons with more depth.
+The above reasons must give you a preview, but there are more reasons.
+Stay with us, as we will cover the bases in more depth.